Gad in the Bible

 Verse ConceptsReuben Gad And Half Manasseh

-For the LORD hath made Jordan a border between us and you, ye children of Reuben and children of Gad; ye have no part in the LORD: so shall your children make our children cease from fearing the LORD.
+For the Lord has made the Jordan a border between us and you descendants of Reuben and Gad.
+You have no share in the Lord!’
+So your descendants may cause our descendants to stop fearing the Lord.

 Verse ConceptsBoundaries